ChrisWhealy/DistributedSystemNotes/Lecture 14.md

     Contributes towards choosing from one of the proposed values

 * ***Learner***
     Does not directly participate in negotiating the final value.
-Instead, a learner simply learns the value agreed upon by the other participants.
+Instead, a learner simply adopts the value agreed upon by the other participants.

 It is entirely possible for Paxos participants to take on two, or even three roles; but to start with, it is simplest to assign one role to one participant.